 Good Hotel Guide Review

-lounge, pub (2 dining areas), meeting/function room, in-room TV (Freeview), ½-acre garden (rope swing, Wendy house, ‘flighty hens’), parking, some public areas wheelchair accessible, adapted toilet.
+lounge, pub (2 dining areas), restaurant meeting/function room, in-room TV (Freeview), ½-acre garden (rope swing, Wendy house, ‘flighty hens’), EV charging, restaurant wheelchair accessible, partially adapted toilet.

-allowed in 3 bedrooms, in public rooms ‘at our discretion’.
+allowed in 4 bedrooms (£20 per dog stay), in public rooms ‘at our discretion’.

 B&B doubles from £109. À la carte £36.